-To protect the lives of patients, always notify the appropriate medical facility staff before performing any maintenance or service procedures on the air system.
+Always notify the appropriate facility staff before performing any maintenance or service procedures on the air system.
 Compressed air levels may be affected during maintenance or service procedures.

 Some of the following trouble-shooting checks are conducted while the dryer's electrical power supply is energized.
 THEREFORE, A POTENTIAL ELECTRICAL SHOCK HAZARD EXISTS.
 A qualified electrical technician should conduct these checks.
 The dryer's electrical power supply must be de-energized before any electrical maintenance or repair work is conducted.